AaronAmberman/WPF.InternalDialogs/README.md

     - *MessageBoxBackground* - Gets or sets the background for the message box part of the message box internal dialog.
 Not the same as Background.
     - *MessageBoxButton* - Gets or sets the message box buttons shown.
     - *MessageBoxImage* - Gets or sets the image for the message.
 This is not the same as System.Windows.MessageBoxImage so be careful to use WPF.InternalDialogs.MessageBoxInternalDialogImage.
+	- *MessageBoxDefaultHeight* - Gets or sets the default height of the resizable portion.
+	- *MessageBoxDefaultWidth* - Gets or sets the default width of the resizable portion.
     - *MessageBoxMaxHeight* - Gets or sets the message box internal dialog maximum height.
 Default is 600.0.
     - *MessageBoxMaxWidth* - Gets or sets the message box internal dialog maximum width.
 Default is 800.0.
     - *MessageBoxMinHeight* - Gets or sets the message box internal dialog minimum height.
 Default is 50.0.